Speech Disorder – Causes | Symptoms | Diagnosis | Treatment

 Symptoms of Speech Disorder

-The symptoms of the depend on the cause of the speech disorder.
+The symptoms of the speech disorder depending upon its cause are several.
 Some of the common symptoms are:

-- making jerky movements i.e. talking, usually involving the head movement
+- Making jerky movements usually involving the head movement when uncomfortable.

 There are so many tests available for the diagnosis of speech disorders.
 Some of them are mentioned here.